polaris-slo-cloud/polaris-slo-framework/ts/libs/polaris-nx/README.md

 To set breakpoints inside a third-party library, they must be set in the files in the `dist/libs/polaris-nx/node_modules` directory.

 If files without an extension should be included by a generator (e.g., Dockerfile), they must be explicitly added to the `assets` of the `polaris-nx` project in `angular.json`.

+To test the Polaris CLI wrapper around the Nx plugin, please see the [README](../../apps/cli/polaris-cli/README.md) of the Polaris CLI.